pillarjs/router/README.md

 Calling `next('route')` bypasses the remaining middleware and handler for this route, passing the request on to the next route.

+Route handlers and middleware can use `next('router')` (yes, that's "router" with an "r") to quick exit the current router instance and continue traversing routes of subsequent routers in the stack.

 ### router.param(name, param_middleware)

 Maps the specified path parameter `name` to a specialized param-capturing middleware.